Kathy Pezdek: Education

-Dr. Pezdek received her B.S. in psychology from the University of Virginia, Fredericksburg, and her M.A. and Ph.D. in psychology from the University of Massachusetts Amherst.
+Pezdek received her B.S. in psychology from the University of Virginia, Fredericksburg, and her M.A. and Ph.D. in psychology from the University of Massachusetts Amherst.

 Career

-She is a Professor and Associate Dean of the School of Behavioral and Organizational Sciences (SBOS), Claremont Graduate University in Claremont, California.
-Dr. Pezdek is a cognitive psychologist specializing in the study of eyewitness memory.
+She is a professor and associate dean of the School of Behavioral and Organizational Sciences (SBOS), Claremont Graduate University in Claremont, California.
+Pezdek is a cognitive psychologist specializing in the study of eyewitness memory.
 She frequently serves as an expert witness in the area of eyewitness identification and has testified on this topic in Federal, State and Superior Court cases.

 Her extensive research has focused on a range of topics related to Law and Psychology that apply to both adults and children.
 These topics include face memory, false memory, suggestibility of memory, lineup techniques, and detecting deception.
 In recent years, her research on these topics has included using virtual reality equipment to better understand the role that police body cams might play when officers fill out incident reports.

-Kathy Pezdek is a Fellow of the American Psychological Society, has served as Editor of Applied Cognitive Psychology and is currently on the Editorial Boards of the Journal of Applied Psychology and Legal and Criminological Psychology.
+Kathy Pezdek is a fellow of the American Psychological Society, has served as editor of Applied Cognitive Psychology and is currently on the editorial boards of the Journal of Applied Psychology and Legal and Criminological Psychology.